odinuv/web/en/apv/articles/javascript/index.md

 Promises can be used to separate logic.
 The code is also readable and the interface is unified and well-known.

 {: .note.note-cont}
-Internet explorer does not support promises and you have to use some kind of polyfill.
+Internet Explorer does not support promises and you have to use some kind of [polyfill](https://en.wikipedia.org/wiki/Polyfill).

 ## Summary
 Remember that JavaScript is executed inside a browser.
 Therefore it cannot store any data on a server --